 What do you think is at the core of the human development concept?

 I think human development is about people being able to meet their aspirations.
 Aspirations are contextual.
 They are formed through interactions with a person’s immediate environment and also from what they see happening in the rest of the world.
-People want to be doing as well as other people they see around them and those that they see further afield, in a variety of ways, not just materially.
+People want to be doing as well as the people they see around them and those that they see further afield, in a variety of ways, not just materially.
 To sum up, I would say it means meeting their aspirations, where those aspirations are informed by what they see is possible for other people.

-Your research focuses on well-being, in what ways does it fit in the human development concept?
+Your research focuses on well-being.
+In what ways does it fit in the human development concept?

 My research links strongly to this concept in two ways.
 One is that well-being – interpreted as people’s satisfaction with their own lives – is based both on what they are achieving and also on what they see others achieving.
 Hence well-being is very much a relative concept.
 Whether it is health relativities or material relativities, people’s judgment of their own well-being is very dependent on their perception of how well others are doing relative to themselves.
-The other area that is related, though which I have not worked on as much, is the concept of worth.
+The other area that is related, though this is one on which I have not worked as much, is the concept of worth.
 The idea that people are living a worthwhile life, people have aspirations about that as well.

 Do different sectors in New Zealand’s government collaborate on these issues?

-Governments in a number of countries have tried for some years now to articulate a well-being approach to public policy, but have not come to a practical way of focusing policies on well-being: examples include France, the UK, Australia… The biggest task now is “how do you actually make these concepts practically relevant for policy?”
+Governments in a number of countries have tried for some years now to articulate a well-being approach to public policy, but have not come to a practical way of focusing policies on well-being: examples include France, the UK, Australia.
+The biggest task now is ‘how do you actually make these concepts practically relevant for policy?’

 I think governments should think about what actions have the biggest effect on people’s overall well-being in terms of their satisfaction with life.
 The impacts can be on momentary well-being and/or longer-term life satisfaction.
-Cost-utility analysis or cost-wellbeing analysis is a useful approach conceptually.
+Cost–utility analysis or cost–well-being analysis is a useful approach conceptually.
 For instance, we know that improving mental health has a much bigger payoff than improving physical health when it comes to well-being.
-Yet, most countries greatly underfund their mental health services and overfund their physical health services relatively speaking.
+Yet, most countries greatly underfund their mental health services and overfund their physical health services, relatively speaking.
 Armed with that sort of knowledge you can then indicate, in practical terms, that we should be redirecting public spending away from physical health towards mental health.
 Politically, it is more difficult.
 What is key is bringing to bear the research that we have on these topics, to really emphasize some of these practical policy priority decisions.

-Do you think this trade-off between different dimensions approach can be applied in other fields, such as the Sustainable Development Goals?
+Do you think this trade-off between different dimensions can be applied in other fields, such as the Sustainable Development Goals?

 I have to say I am not a fan of the SDGs.
 I was quite a fan of the Millennium Development Goals because there were only a few.
 I have always believed that for policy purposes, you need to focus on a few key aspects.
 For example, when I was at the Reserve Bank, we advised the Central Bank to concentrate on one thing: getting inflation under control.
 I have always believed that if policy tries to focus on lots of things it basically achieves nothing.
 In the case of the SDGs, you can always say you are achieving some objectives but then you ignore others; there are so many of them, which ones would you put resources into?